Skip to main content

 Abstract

-Spanning the first half of the 20th century (but mainly from the 1930s), the papers of F. A. W. Bill Davis include correspondence, photographs, blueprints, publications and a few pieces of fabric.
-These documents primarily concern civil engineering topics and are by Bill Davis, TVA, Impact Tools, Inc., etc. There are also patents, blueprints, tool designs, etc., which relate to Bill's father Lewis K. Davis of Impact Tools, Inc.
+Spanning the first half of the 20th century (but mainly from the 1930s), the papers of civil engineer F. A. W. "Bill" Davis include correspondence, photographs, blueprints, publications and a few pieces of fabric.
+There are also patents, blueprints, tool designs, and more which relate to Davis's father Lewis K. Davis.

 Biographical/Historical Note

-Frederick Augustus William Bill Davis (1893-?) graduated from the Massachusetts Institute of Technology (MIT) in 1915 with a bachelor's of science in civil engineering.
-He moved to Knoxville and Norris, Tenn., where Davis worked at the Tennessee Valley Authority (TVA) from the 1920s onward.
+Frederick Augustus William "Bill" Davis (1893-1952) graduated from the Massachusetts Institute of Technology (MIT) in 1915 with a bachelor's of science in civil engineering.
+He moved to east Tennessee in the 1920s to work at the Tennessee Valley Authority (TVA).
 At TVA, he was an assistant mining engineer for the Minerals Testing Laboratory.
-Bill's father was Lewis Ketchum Davis, vice president of Impact Tools, Inc., in New York City, N.Y., and Hampton, N.J.

 Arrangement

-Collections is divided into three series in three boxes:
+Collections is divided into five series in three boxes:

 Repository Details